tkruse/build-bench/README.md

 java.lang.InstantiationException during tests is usually a sign that a TestRunner is trying to run a non-Testcase class (like abstract or util classes).

-sbt did not terminate when running certain apache commons-math tests.
+sbt occasionally failed apache commons-math tests, but not consistently so.